programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 nltk.download('vader_lexicon')
 nltk.download('punkt')
 ```

-You can save this file as "installation.py".
-Next, run the file using Python 3.
-(If you are still unsure how to save and run Python scripts, please review the Python 3 tutorial materials above).
+You can save this file as "`installation.py`".
+If you are unsure how to save and run Python scripts, please review the appropriate tutorial on setting up an 'Integrated Development Environment' using Python, replacing the command '%(python) %f' with '%(python3) %f' when you reach that point in the tutorial.

+1) Setting Up an Integrated Development Environment for Python [Windows](https://programminghistorian.org/lessons/windows-installation).
+2) Setting Up an Integrated Development Environment for Python [Mac](https://programminghistorian.org/lessons/mac-installation).
+3) Setting Up an Integrated Development Environment for Python [Linux](https://programminghistorian.org/lessons/linux-installation).

+If you do know how to run Python scripts, run the file using Python 3.

 [*VADER*](http://www.nltk.org/_modules/nltk/sentiment/vader.html "Vader page in the NLTK Documentation") (Valence Aware Dictionary and sEntiment Reasoner) is a sentiment intensity tool added to NLTK in 2014.
 Unlike other techniques that require training on related text before use, *VADER* is ready to go for analysis without any special setup. *VADER* is unique in that it makes fine-tuned distinctions between varying degrees of positivity and negativity.
 For example, *VADER* scores "comfort" moderately positively and "euphoria" extremely positively.
 It also attempts to capture and score textual features common in informal online text such as capitalizations, exclamation points, and emoticons, as shown in the table below:

 {% include figure.html filename="vader_feature_detection.png" caption="Vader captures slight gradations in enthusiasm.
 (Hutto and Gilbert, 2014)" %}

 Like any text analysis tool, *VADER* should be evaluated critically and in the context of the assumptions it makes about communication. *VADER* was developed in the mid-2010s primarily to analyse English language microblogging and social media sites (especially Twitter).
 This context is likely much more informal than professional e-mail, and contains language and feature usage patterns that differ from 1999-2002 patterns when the Enron e-mails were written.
 However, *VADER* was also developed as a general purpose sentiment analyzer, and the authors' initial study shows it compares favorably against tools that have been trained for specific domains, use specialized lexicons, or resource-heavy machine learning techniques (Hutto and Gilbert, 2014).
 Its sensitivity towards degrees of affect may be well-suited to describe the subtle displays of emotion within professional e-mail - as researchers, we may be especially interested in capturing the moments where emotion surfaces in otherwise formal text.
 However, sentiment analysis continues to struggle to capture complex sentiments like irony, sarcasm, and mockery, when the average reader would be able to make the distinction between the literal text and its intended meaning.

-While VADER is a good general purpose tool for both contemporary and historical English texts, VADER only provides partial native support for non-English texts (it detects emojis/capitalization/etc., but not word choice).
-However, the developers encourage users to use automatic translation to pre-process non-English texts and then input the results into VADER.
-The "VADER demo" includes code to automatically submit input text to the web service My Memory Translation Service, which you can review [on Github](https://github.com/cjhutto/vaderSentiment/blob/master/vaderSentiment/vaderSentiment.py) starting at line 554, although the implementation may be too confusing for a beginner-intermediate developer.
-You can learn more about the general state of multilingual sentiment analysis (which unfrotunately almost always requires a translation step) in [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4981629/).
+While *VADER* is a good general purpose tool for both contemporary and historical English texts, VADER only provides partial native support for non-English texts (it detects emojis/capitalization/etc., but not word choice).
+However, the developers encourage users to use automatic translation to pre-process non-English texts and then input the results into *VADER*.
+The "VADER demo" includes code to automatically submit input text to the web service 'My Memory Translation Service', (which advanced readers can review [on Github](https://github.com/cjhutto/vaderSentiment/blob/master/vaderSentiment/vaderSentiment.py) starting at line 554 - at the time of writing).
+Implementation of this translation method is probably best reserved for intermediate Python users.
+You can learn more about the general state of multilingual sentiment analysis (which unfortunately almost always requires a translation step) in ['Multilingual Sentiment Analysis: State of the Art and Independent Comparison of Techniques'](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4981629/) by Kia Dashtipour, et al (2016).

 ## Calculate Sentiment for a Paragraph